 The cultivation of Arabica coffee

-Arabica coffee plants are a bit finicky about their soil; they prefer well-draining, fertile earth with a slight touch of acidity.
+Arabica coffee plants are a bit finicky about their conditions; they prefer well-draining, fertile soil with a slight touch of acidity.

 Farmers first grow Arabica from seeds in nurseries until the plants are 1-2 years old.
 Then they transplant the young trees outdoors.
 It takes about 3-4 years for the first full harvest to be ready.